 This prompt is an interesting one, and very simple.
-Think of an event in your life where one or both of your parents was present.
+Think of an event in your life when one or both of your parents were present.

-Ideally it should be something you have written about before, from your own perspective, but it does not have to be.
-It should be an event of some personal significance to you, but it does not need to be important for them.
-It could even be something you suspect that they have forgotten by now.
+Ideally, this should be something you have written about before, from your own perspective, but past writing is not necessary.
+It should be an event of some personal significance to you, but it does not need to be important for your parents.
+The event could even be something you suspect that they eventually forgot.

-Now take that event and choose one of your parent's perspectives to write it down from.
-Don't try to do both.
-That is tricky.
-Try and imagine how your mother or father interpreted it.
-Set a 15 minute timer and try as best as you can to write it down from their perspective.
+Now, take that event and choose one of your parent's perspectives to write from.
+Don't try to do both, which would be too tricky.
+Try and imagine how your mother or father interpreted this event.
+Set a 15-minute timer and try your best to write it from their perspective.